-The Chattanooga Hiking Club, in keeping with its stated purpose, provides outings every weekend for persons of different skill levels.
+The Chattanooga Hiking Club, in keeping with its stated purpose, tries to provide outings every weekend for persons of different skill levels.
 Hikes scheduled in the current month and the upcoming month are described in detail.
 Tentative hikes are simply listed in the Outings Schedule and are still in the planning stages.
-All of our hikes are lead by club members volunteering their time to the cause.
-In addition to the weekend formal schedule, there are more spontaneous dayhikes during the week usually (though not always) on Wednesdays and usually (though not always) closer to Chattanooga so that less driving is involved; and there are sometimes more spontaneous hiking road trips, usually on Thursdays and/or Fridays.
+All of our hikes are led by club members volunteering their time to the cause.
+In addition to the weekend formal schedule, there are regular day hikes most every Wednesday closer to Chattanooga so that less driving is involved; and there are sometimes more spontaneous hiking road trips, usually on Thursdays and/or Fridays.
 The information below is provided as a guide only.
 Each hiker assumes the risks associated with hiking in the great outdoors, including the responsibility for paying any bills associated with rescue efforts or medical care.
 The wise hiker always carries drinking water, food, and first aid items, and wears or carries clothing appropriate for the season.

 Hike Difficulty Rating